nocodb/nocodb/README.md

 ```

-# Tests on local machine
+# Tests : setup on local machine

 Login to mysql shell